HTsuruo/Bumping-Ball-/Pods/Target Support Files/Pods-BumpingBall+/Pods-BumpingBall+-acknowledgements.markdown

 ## Google-Mobile-Ads-SDK

-Copyright 2011 Google Inc. All Rights Reserved.
+Copyright 2016 Google

 ## NVActivityIndicatorView

 The MIT License (MIT)

-Copyright (c) 2016 Nguyen Vinh
+Copyright (c) 2016 Vinh Nguyen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal